-For businesses of all sizes and specialisations, taking advantage of group purchasing organisations, or GPOs, is one such avenue to cost savings and greater return on investment (ROI).
+For businesses of all sizes and specializations, taking advantage of group purchasing organizations, or GPOs, is one such avenue to cost savings and greater return on investment (ROI).

 Also known as co-ops, collectives, consortia, leveraged buying or procurement groups, and purchasing alliances, GPOs are designed to provide shared benefit along with reduced risk, better contract terms, and lasting value via improved ROI and/or reduced Total Cost of Ownership (TCO) for purchased goods and services.

-Typically, these organisations are funded by administrative fees.
+Typically, these organizations are funded by administrative fees.
 These fees can be charged to GPO members, the vendors within the supply chain, or both.
-For very large GPOs, percentage-based fees may favour larger members, who may see a better ROI than smaller businesses, due to their larger purchasing volume.
+For very large GPOs, percentage-based fees may favor larger members, who may see a better ROI than smaller businesses, due to their larger purchasing volume.